 Where to find help

-If you encounter any difficulties or have questions, the UIDAI provides multiple channels for support.
+If you encounter any challenges or have questions, the UIDAI provides multiple channels for support.
 You can visit an Aadhaar Seva Kendra, call their toll-free helpline, or use the contact options on their official website.
 There’s always assistance available.

 Keeping your details current